Daro-S/Traffic-Sign-Recognition-System/README.md

    python app.py
    ```

-   **Note**: To display the audio you must have the mp3 file first it, and update the path in the app.py
+   **Note**: To play the audio you must have the mp3 file first and update the path in the app.py